Local well-posedness of the higher-dimensional $b$-equation: Geometric interpretations of the b -equation and a Kelvin-Noether circulation theorem

 \begin{remark} The right-invariant metric defined by \eqref{rightinvariantmetric} is only a \textit{weak} Riemannian metric.
 It does not in general induce an isomorphism between a given tangent space $T_gG$ and its dual (as is the case if $G$ is of finite dimension).
 Moreover, a covariant derivative that is torsion-free and compatible with the metric may not exist \cite{constantin2002geometric}. \end{remark}

-\begin{remark} Euler-Arnold equations were originally derived with respect to the Levi-Civita connection of a one-sided invariant \textit{Riemannian metric} on a Lie group, but, as pointed out by Escher and Kolev \cite{escher2011degasperis}, the theory also holds in the more general setting of a one-sided invariant \textit{affine connection}, which we describe below. \end{remark}
+Euler-Arnold equations were originally derived with respect to the Levi-Civita connection of a one-sided invariant \textit{Riemannian metric} on a Lie group, but, as pointed out by Escher and Kolev \cite{escher2011degasperis}, the theory also holds in the more general setting of a one-sided invariant \textit{affine connection}, which we now describe.
+We can define a geodesic $\gamma$ in terms of only a connection $\nabla$, by